placaille/segmentation-transfer/README.md

 ### Tiny dataset

-The code can run on tiny versions of the datasets using the following command.
+The code can run on tiny versions of the datasets using the following recipes.

 ```
 make tiny-segnet
+make tiny-transfer
 ```

  See [the makefile](makefile) for more info.
-Please be aware the tiny versions of the dataset can be made using [this file](src/data/tiny_dataset.py).
+Please be aware the tiny versions of the dataset can be made using [this file](src/data/tiny_split_set.py).

  ### Visualisation